Students in good academic standing with interest in the course content may apply.

 Participants will receive instructions about traveling together as a group after acceptance.

-This program is open to all UI students who are in both good academic and also disciplinary standing.
+This program is open to any student who is in both good academic and also disciplinary standing.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.